"Is the new e-Course version of the Asheford Program completely online or will I have to download it?

-"Do I need any previous training or experience in Antiques and Appraising?"
+"Do I need any previous training or experience in Antiques, Appraising or Estate Sale Liquidation?"

-No, our Course covers, step-by-step, all the essential phases of Antiques and Appraising, and includes hundreds of helpful illustrations and pictures.
-If you have had some previous training or experience in this field, so much the better, but it is not at all essential for the successful completion of the Plans - the Course is designed for beginners and experts alike.
+No, our program covers, step-by-step, all the essential phases of learning about Antiques, Appraising and Estate Sale Services.
+The e-Course includes thousands of pictures, helpful illustrations, pop-up photos, videos, online-links, and much more.
+If you've had some previous training or experience in these fields, so much the better, but it is not at all essential for the successful completion of the Course Study Plans - the Asheford Program is designed for beginners and experts alike.

 "How comprehensive is the "appraisal" section of the program... will I be certified to appraise professionally?"